ajfriend/h3_example_package/readme.md

 An example repo for building a Python package on top of the `h3-py` Cython API.

-We hope this example will empower users to customize `h3-py` to their needs, without having the hassle of building all the `h3-py` code from scratch.
+We hope this example will provide an "escape hatch" for users to customize `h3-py` to their needs, without having the hassle of building all the `h3-py` code from scratch.

 Example projects:

 - supply a set of vectorized `h3-py` functions
 - a different approach to the `h3-py` API

+On the other hand, creating a whole package may be overkill for lots of use cases.
+If you just want to use H3 and Cython in a script, we have an example here: https://github.com/ajfriend/h3_cy_example

 # Remote installation